Excited to keep going in UK PM race, says Rishi Sunak as polls favour Liz Truss | Politics

 While Sunak acknowledged that having his Chancellor quit was a big blow to Johnsons leadership, he stressed that it was not the end of the world.The thing that changed it was when 60 members of government all resigned and that happened over the course of a day, he pointed out.The former finance minister, who has previously also admitted that his ex-boss has not taken any of his calls or messages, said the reaction was understandable.Ive reached out to him but understandably hes not replied.

-British Prime Minister hopeful Rishi Sunak on Thursday said he is excited to keep going in the Conservative Party leadership campaign even as surveys of party voters predict a firm lead for his rival, Foreign Secretary Liz Truss.
+British Prime Minister hopeful Rishi Sunak has said he is excited to keep going in the Conservative Party leadership campaign even as surveys of party voters predict a firm lead for his rival, Foreign Secretary Liz Truss.

 ''I'm really excited to keep going, I think my ideas are the right ones,'' he said.